mahmudhera/sourmash-ani-implementation-test/README.md

 The results are in the file `ani_comparison_results`.
 There is a faithful agreement between the two methods for ANI >= 66%.
 For ANI <= 65%, we notice some discrepancies.

+Update: after switching to the `latest` branch (4.4.1.dev3+g99c3997), we see that there is perfect agreement!